namllats/cretonjs/README.md

 - Randomization of the `accept-language` header with the top 10 common variants
 - Randomization of the HTTP Header ordering, to avoid HTTP based fingerprinting.

-This is all handled behind the scenes, however you can see the output of this by enabling the `debug` flags on the HTTPService
+This is all handled behind the scenes, however you can see the output of this by enabling the `debug` flags on your Creton instance.

 ### Debug logging
 To gain extra visbility into what is occuring within Creton, you can simply add a `debug:true` flag whenever you are instantiating a new class.